jacobduijzer/CleanArchitectureTemplate/src/README.md

 # CleanArchitectureTemplate

 This is a fully functional sample project following the "Clean Architecture" principles.
-Please use it carefully, it is more or less a playground, it might not be the best setup for a production environment!
+Please read more [here](https://github.com/jacobduijzer/CleanArchitectureTemplate).